biggestsonicfan/i960-CTOOLS-with-NINDY/README.md

 When configuring, make sure to configure something like this:
 `CFLAGS=-std=gnu89 ./configure -target=i960-intel-nindy -prefix=/wherever/you/want/your/output`

-Minor adjustments will be needed to compile.
+Minor adjustments may be needed to compile.